 If you don’t want to buy the book, you can download the complete original French text here for free from Project Gutenberg.

 Better yet, find an opera house that is playing Die tote Stadt (The Dead City) by Erich Wolfgang Korngold.
-The Polish National Opera Warsaw, for example, has scheduled several performances for June 2017 (with Marlis Petersen as Marie, no less), and the Semper Opera is Dresden is preparing a new production for December 2017.
+The Polish National Opera Warsaw, for example, did several performances in June 2017 (with Marlis Petersen as Marie, no less), and the Semper Opera is Dresden mounted a new production in December 2017.

 My next post: Jacques Brel’s Marieke in Brugge/Bruges